-- If such amendments are necessary to protect the life of subjects, an urgent amendment may be carried out but the investigator shall inform the Ethics Committee(s) and the Authority of such amendments with an immediate phone call, followed by a written report within forty-eight (48) hours. - Reports of all amendments shall include but not be limited to the following: o Reasons for the amendments.
+- If such amendments are necessary to protect the life of subjects, an urgent amendment may be carried out but the investigator shall inform the Ethics Committee(s) and the Authority of such amendments with an immediate phone call, followed by a written report within forty-eight (48) hours. - Reports of all amendments shall include but not be limited to the following: - Reasons for the amendments. - Possible consequences for subjects already included in the PASS. - Possible consequences for the evaluation of the report.

-- o Possible consequences for subjects already included in the o PASS. o Possible consequences for the evaluation of the report. - All amendment shall attract a fee which shall be determined as per Food and Drugs Authority Fee Schedule
+All amendment shall attract a fee which shall be determined as per Food and Drugs Authority Fee Schedule

-3.3.9 Reporting Pharmacovigilance Data to the Authority
+3.3.8 Reporting Pharmacovigilance Data to the Authority

-3.3.9.1 Data relevant to the risk-benefit balance of the product
+Data relevant to the risk-benefit balance of the product

 The Local Representative or MAH shall monitor the data generated while the study is being conducted and consider their implications for the benefit-risk balance of the medicinal product concerned.
 Any new information that may affect the benefit-risk balance of the medicinal product should be communicated immediately by email to the Authority and followed up by an official letter within 7days to the Chief Executive Officer of the Authority.
-Information affecting the risk-benefit balance of the medicinal product may include that arising from an analysis of adverse reactions and aggregated data.
-This communication should not affect information on the results of studies which should be provided by means of periodic safety update reports (PSURs) or periodic benefit risk evaluation report (PBRER) and in risk management plan (RMP) updates, where applicable.